beeware/toga/docs/reference/api/resources/icons.rst

 * ``myicon-32.ico``
 * ``myicon.ico``, and so on.

 Any icon that is found will be resized to the required size.
-Toga will backfill any GTK variants that are not available from the highest resolution provided (e.g., if no 128px variant can be found, one will be created by scaling the highest resolution variant that *is* available).
+Toga will generate any GTK icon variants that are not available from the highest resolution provided (e.g., if no 128px variant can be found, one will be created by scaling the highest resolution variant that *is* available).

 An icon is **guaranteed** to have an implementation, regardless of the path specified.
 If you specify a path and no matching icon can be found, Toga will